nealcrook/nascom/sdcard/host_programs/README.md

 Calculate and report a checksum of the 800 (hex) bytes starting at address 1000 (hex).

 ````
-E DFF7 1000 1234
+E DFF7 1000 34
 ````

 Read file from SDcard into memory starting at address 1000 (hex).
 The transfer size is equal to the file size.
-The filename is NAS234.BIN - all but the number is hard-wired, and the number comes from the three digits come from the last 3 digits of the argument (1234 in this example).
+The filename is NAS034.BIN - all but the number is hard-wired; the number comes from the last 3 digits of the argument (so 34, 034 and 1034 would all result in the same filename).

 ````
-E DFFA 1000 800 2345
+E DFFA 1000 17FF AB
-E DFFA 1000 800
+E DFFA 1000 17FF
 ````

-Write 800 (hex) bytes from memory to SDcard, starting at address 1000 (hex).
-In the first form, the filename is NAS345.BIN (see description above).
-In the second form, the filename is "auto-picked" -- the next free name of the form NASxxx.BIN (where xxx are digits in the range 0..9) is chosen.
+Write data from memory address range 1000-17FF (hex, inclusive) to SDcard.
+In the first form, the filename is NAS0AB.BIN (see description above).
+In the second form, the filename is "auto-picked" -- the next unused name of the form NASxxx.BIN (where xxx are digits in the range 0..9) is chosen.

+A note on auto-picked filenames: filenames explicitly specified by you can include hex digits, but the auto-pick algorithm (which runs on nascom_sdcard) uses decimal numbering.
+If you have created filenames NAS001.BIN, NAS002.BIN, NAS003.BIN, NAS004.BIN, NAS005.BIN, NAS008.BIN, NAS009.BIN, NAS00A.BIN, NAS012.NAS and then use auto-pick a few times, the auto-picked names will be NAS000.BIN, NAS006.BIN, NAS007.BIN, NAS010.BIN, NAS011.BIN, NAS013.BIN.
+Auto-pick will fail if all 1000 possible filenames are in use.

 ````
 E DFFD
 ````

 Access the PolyDos floppy disk in drive 0 and copy its contents to a file on SDcard.
-The filename is "auto-picked" -- the next free name of the form NASxxx.BIN (where xxx are digits in the range 0..9) is chosen.
+The filename is "auto-picked" -- the next unused name of the form NASxxx.BIN (where xxx are digits in the range 0..9) is chosen.